 Recording of a 90-minute premium CLE video webinar with Q&A

-This CLE webinar will examine the critical steps in the formation and operation of a private equity fund and identify the most significant private equity fund formation trends from a capital raising, SEC regulatory, and tax standpoint.
+This CLE course will examine the critical steps in the formation and operation of a private equity fund and identify the most significant private equity fund formation trends from a capital raising, SEC regulatory, and tax standpoint.

 - Overview of the current private equity fund formation landscape